sometimesstudy/two-stage-robust-optimization/README.md

 # Two-Stage-Robust-Optimization
 Two stage robust optimization using a column-and-constraint generation (C&amp;CG) method and Benders Decomposition.
-This is an example code for the classical C&CG algorithm for two stage robust optimization, which is programmed by original Python Gurobi solver.
+This is an example code for the classical C&CG algorithm for two stage robust optimization, which is programmed by Python and solved by Gurobi solver.

 please refer to